sadkowsk/native-lands-locator/README.md

 Opportunity: NatLLo helps users explore the potential relationships of their resources—from online content to personal work—with native and indigenous lands

 ### Domain Context
-- Definitions
-- Conceptual table/figure
+- Definitions: native/indigenous peoples and lands

 ### Possibilities
 - Imagined output, outcome